AI agent permissions at the tool boundary

 Four levels of agent permissions

-Level 1: Tool-level allow/deny
+Level 1: Tool-level gating

 Level 2: Argument-level policies

 Medium granularityPolicies inspect the arguments of each tool call.
-Allow send_email but only when to matches *@company.com.
+Allow send_email but only when to matches *@approved.example.
 Allow issue_refund but only when amount <= 500.
 This is where permissions start earning their keep.
-The same tool gets different treatment based on what the agent is actually trying to do with it.
+The same tool gets different treatment based on what the agent is trying to do with it.

 Level 3: Context-aware policies

 Fine granularityPolicies evaluate runtime context alongside arguments: environment (dev vs production), time of day, cumulative spend in the current session, the number of similar actions already taken, the agent's conversation history.
 The same tool call with the same arguments can produce different outcomes depending on when, where, and how often it happens.
-This is what makes agent permissions fundamentally different from traditional ACLs.
+This is what makes agent permissions different from traditional ACLs.

-Level 4: Human-in-the-loop escalation
+Level 4: Human review escalation

-Maximum controlWhen policy alone cannot determine whether an action is safe, the system pauses execution and routes the decision to a human.
+Maximum controlWhen policy alone cannot determine whether an action should run, the system pauses execution and routes the decision to a human.
 The agent waits.
 A human reviews the tool call, its arguments, the surrounding context, and the matched policy.
 They approve, deny, or modify.
 This is the escape valve for high-stakes operations where the cost of a wrong automated decision exceeds the cost of waiting for a human.

 Traditional permissions vs agent permissions